jfhbrook/public/nopkg/README.md

   - Call install on remove
 - Update
   - A special case of install
-- Customize logging output
+- Logging/formatting
-  - `text` should implement no-color output
+  - `text` format should implement no-color log output
-  - `cli` should not include timestamps
+  - `cli` format should not include timestamps
-  - `extended` should more or less just use the "pretty" formatter
+  - `extended` format should more or less just use the "pretty" formatter
+  - `json` format in `cache show` should print JSON, not a table
 - Customize CLI
   - Descriptions for arguments
   - Descriptions for commands